Turbocharger: Ported shroud

 Some turbochargers use a "ported shroud", whereby a ring of holes or circular grooves allows air to bleed around the compressor blades.
 Ported shroud designs can have greater resistance to compressor surge and can improve the efficiency of the compressor wheel.

 Center hub rotating assembly

-The center hub rotating assembly (CHRA) houses the shaft that connects the turbine to the compressor.
+The center housing rotating assembly (CHRA) houses the shaft that connects the turbine to the compressor.
 A lighter shaft can help reduce turbo lag.
 The CHRA also contains a bearing to allow this shaft to rotate at high speeds with minimal friction.

 Some CHRAs are water-cooled and have pipes for the engine's coolant to flow through.
 One reason for water cooling is to protect the turbocharger's lubricating oil from overheating.

 Supporting components

 The simplest type of turbocharger is the free floating turbocharger.
 This system would be able to achieve maximum boost at maximum engine revs and full throttle, however additional components are needed to produce an engine that is driveable in a range of load and rpm conditions.

 Additional components that are commonly used in conjunction with turbochargers are: